rdmpage/material-examined/README.md

 GBIF maps to *Aethomys chrysophilus* (de Winton, 1897) whereas is holotype for *Mus chrysophilus ineptus* Thomas and Wroughton 1908, see http://bionames.org/references/10.1515/mamm.1998.62.3.427

+### CNMA 22439

+GBIF has http://gbif.org/occurrence/370555719 identified as *Peromyscus simulus* (by Vargas Cuenca J 2004-7-15), but is holotype of *Habromys delicatulus* described in 2002 see http://biostor.org/reference/81388

+Note that *Peromyscus simulus* has been placed in *Habromys*.
+Perhaps museum labels haven’t been updated?

+Sequence data relevant to this taxon http://dx.doi.org/10.1016/j.ympev.2006.08.019